Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/4.time-fragment-ldes/README.md

 Then we receive a valid LDES containing no members
 ```

-## Scenario: replication has just started
+## Scenario: Replication has just Started
 This scenario verifies that the LDES server can return a fragment without relation links to other fragments.
 ```gherkin
 Given a data set containing one fragment